kubk/mobx-form-lite/docs/example-nested-dynamic-form.md

 <<< ../playground/src/examples/antd-dynamic-form-ex/resume-store.ts#manageExp

-As you can see, the `ListStore` already provides some helpers methods to manage an array.
+As you can see, the `ListStore` already provides some helper methods to manage an array.
 How to add experience calculation based on these fields?
 Since we're using MobX, we can easily calculate the total experience using `computed`:

 <<< ../playground/src/examples/antd-dynamic-form-ex/resume-store.ts#sumExp